 March 24 4-5:30 PM (EST)

 Have you ever wished for ten minutes of advice or conversation with an experienced researcher or established faculty member outside your immediate circle of mentors?
-Speed mentoring offers an opportunity for early-career faculty to meet multiple mentors in a short time.
+Speed mentoring offers an opportunity for graduate students and recent PhDs to meet multiple mentors in a short time.
 Join us for a fun exchange and lively sharing of ideas!

 Lucas Bessire, University of Oklahoma